erluxman/awesomefluttertips/week04.md

+# Tips 22-28

 ## #Day22 Callable Class

 In flutter we can call instance of a class like we call method.

 What you have to do is defile a `call()` method of any return type or arguments. that `call()` method will be called when you call the instance.